stephvp1172/gen_ai_wf_f2023/README.md

 * Each team member will recorded the evaluation scores in a designated spreadsheet.

 ##### Step 4: Calculate Repetability and Reproducability
 * We proceeded to calculate repetability (within the same evaluator) and reproducability (between different evaluators) using an analysis of variance (ANOVA) method.
-We used Minitab, which is a statistical software).
+We used Minitab, which is a statistical software.

 #### Model Evaluation: Sensibility